JoaquinAmatRodrigo/skforecast/docs/guides/forecast-time-ahead_training.md

 > **⚠ WARNING:**
 > It is important to note that the length of last windows must be enough to include the maximum lag used by the forecaster.
-Fore example, if the forecaster uses lags 1, 24, 48, `last_window` must include the last 72 values of the series.
+Fore example, if the forecaster uses lags 1, 24, 48 and 72 `last_window` must include the last 72 values of the series.